NURS 2031 Promoting Mental Health and Wellbeing 1

 Legacy Code 401013

 Coordinator Diana Jefferies Opens in new window

-Description This unit introduces students to the care of individuals with mental health concerns and/or illness.
+Description This subject introduces students to the care of individuals with mental health concerns and/or illness.
 The national mental health policies provide a framework to focus on a range of determinants and consequences of mental health and illness in Australia.
 The principles of stress vulnerability and recovery will be introduced.
-The unit will offer an introduction for students to caring for individuals with depression, anxiety and substance use, and their families/significant others.
+The subject will offer an introduction for students to caring for individuals with depression, anxiety and substance use, and their families/significant others.
 The concepts of therapeutic use of self and reflection when engaging with people with mental health needs will be introduced.
 Students will develop their knowledge of mental health assessment, risk assessment and risk management across the lifespan.
 Self-care strategies in everyday collaborative nursing and midwifery practice will be considered.

 School Nursing & Midwifery